hyperledger/fabric/docs/source/deploy_chaincode.md

 We are going to assume that Org1 and Org2 initially installed the GO version of the asset-transfer (basic) chaincode, but would be more comfortable working with a chaincode written in JavaScript.
 The first step is to package the JavaScript version of the asset-transfer (basic) chaincode.
 If you used the JavaScript instructions to package your chaincode when you went through the tutorial, you can install new chaincode binaries by following the steps for packaging a chaincode written in [Go](#go) or [TypeScript](#typescript).

-Issue the following commands from the `test-network` directory to install the chaincode dependences.
+Issue the following commands from the `test-network` directory to install the chaincode dependencies.
 ```
 cd ../asset-transfer-basic/chaincode-javascript
 npm install